-Eunice Adjei is the administrator for Create CommUNITY, who’s a mission to dismantle racism through systemic change and make St. Cloud a welcoming place for all.
+Eunice Adjei is the administrator for Create CommUNITY, who’s mission is to dismantle racism through systemic change and make St. Cloud a welcoming place for all.
 In addition to her work with Create CommUNITY, Eunice is the president of Adom Consulting LLC.
 Eunice serves on a number of boards including St. Cloud State University’s Alumni Association, and chairs the St. Cloud Regional Human Rights Commission and The Tri-County Action Program.
 Eunice holds a B.A. in psychology and an M.S in social responsibility.
 In 2012 Eunice was honored as one of the Ten Outstanding Young Minnesotans by the Mayor of St. Cloud.
 In 2015 Eunice was the first African to receive an Alumni Service Award from St. Cloud State University and to be recognized as St. Cloud’s Top 5 under 40.

 Jennifer Baker, communications coordinator for Scott Carver Dakota Community Action Partnership (CAP), has a passion for communicating the mission of nonprofits to the public.
 In her seven years in the nonprofit sector, Jennifer has pursued new resources and tools to make it easier for organizations to clearly share their messages.
 In her current role, Jennifer has been responsible for the CAP Agency’s annual reports and has taken them from traditional booklets full of long-winded financial information to vibrant and essential vehicles for spreading the Agency’s goals and mission.
 Jennifer is also experienced in coordinating social media and online messaging and using these tools to enhance fundraising efforts.
-Jennifer holds an M.B.A. from Capella University.
+Jennifer holds an M.B.A. from Capella University

 Kate Barr is president and C.E.O. of Propel Nonprofits, whose mission is to fuel the impact and effectiveness of nonprofits with guidance, expertise and capital.
 She oversees strategic and business planning, development and external relations.
 She led the merger of Nonprofits Assistance Fund and MAP for Nonprofits in 2017 to create a premier resource for nonprofits.
 She is a national leader, speaker and writer on nonprofit strategy and finance.
 Before joining the organization in 2000, Kate was a bank executive and an arts administrator.
 She has served on numerous nonprofit boards, currently for Borealis Philanthropy, and the Jerome and Camargo Foundations.

 Kara Beckman is a senior evaluator at the University of Minnesota's Healthy Youth Development - Prevention Research Center.
-She has nearly 15 years of experience developing, implementing and evaluating evidence and practice-based programs.
+She has nearly 15 years of experience developing, implementing, and evaluating evidence and practice-based programs.
 Her position includes providing evaluation contract and evaluation capacity building services to schools, community-based organizations, research studies, and health departments as they implement positive youth development programs.
 Kara's program evaluation practice prioritizes using data to improve practice, tailoring methods based on the developmental needs of children and adolescents, and incorporating an equity lens at all stages of the evaluation.

 Karla Benson Rutten is the founder and C.E.O. of Benson Rutten Innovations, a coaching, consulting and training firm focused on diversity, equity, and inclusion.
 As a facilitator, trainer, consultant, and advocate, Karla works proactively and collaboratively with people, organizations, and communities to ensure their working and living environments are inclusive, equitable, safe, and welcoming for all people.
 Karla has 19 years of experience in higher education, diversity, social justice, and sexual violence prevention program development; intercultural communication; facilitation and training; building community partnerships; and creating strong, diverse and equitable communities.
 In August 2018, Karla began a new role as the vice president of Community Engagement at Girl Scouts River Valleys.